Pax 3 Review

 - Fairly similar to the Pax 2, despite some notable improvements.

 Pax 3 Vaporizer Review

 The Pax is often called the “iPhone of vaporizers.”
 This tends to come from fairly mainstream publications trying to translate the slightly niche world of vaping into something the average non-vaper would easily understand, but there is some truth to it.
 Pax Labs is hugely respected, and the namesake line of vaporizers has been a favorite since they first came on the scene, and it’s just getting better with every new device.
 Although the Pax 2 vaporizer was a great device for dry herb, the Pax 3 adds support for concentrates, improves the battery life and reaches vaping temperature in a third of the time of its predecessor.
 Our Pax 3 review puts the latest version to the test.
-Is it worth $274.99 or can you get better for your money?
+Is it worth $249.99 for the complete kit ($199 for just the device) or can you get better vaporizers for your money?

 What You Get

 The Pax 3 vaporizer comes in a pretty well-stocked kit.
 The box opens up into two halves like a book, with the left hand side holding your device and charger, and the right side containing your accessories.
 Alongside the device, you also get two mouthpieces, three different oven lids (with one to reduce the volume of the oven and one for extracts), a charging cable and dock, three screens, a multi-tool and a maintenance kit which includes some pipe cleaners and a small brush.